jetbrains-academy/scala-tutorial/Type Classes/Type Classes/task.md

         … insert(y, insertionSort(ys)) …
       }

-Then calls to `insertionSort` can avoid the ordering parameters:
+Then, calls to `insertionSort` can avoid the ordering parameters:

       insertionSort(nums)
       insertionSort(fruits)